AppleBlox/appleblox/README.md

 - `bun run --bun package`: Package the application (excluding DMG creation)
 - `bun run --bun release`: Package and create a DMG

+> [!NOTE]
-AppleBlox is built using [Svelte](https://svelte.dev) for the frontend and [NeutralinoJS](https://neutralino.js.org) for the backend.
-NeutralinoJS is a lightweight C++ alternative to Electron or NW.JS, suitable for single-platform applications.
-More information is available at [neutralino.js.org/docs](https://neutralino.js.org/docs).
+> AppleBlox is built using [Svelte](https://svelte.dev) for the frontend and [NeutralinoJS](https://neutralino.js.org) for the backend.
+NeutralinoJS is a lightweight C++ alternative to Electron or NW.JS, suitable for single-platform applications. > More information is available at [neutralino.js.org/docs](https://neutralino.js.org/docs).

 ## Pre-compiled Binaries